protoloft/klipper_z_calibration/README.md

 nozzle_xy_position:
 #   A X, Y coordinate (e.g. 100,100) of the nozzle, clicking on the Z endstop.
 switch_xy_position:
-#   A X, Y coordinate (e.g. 100,100) of the probe's switchbody, clicking on
+#   A X, Y coordinate (e.g. 100,100) of the probe's switch body, clicking on
 #   the Z endstop.
 bed_xy_position: default from relative_reference_index of bed_mesh
 #   a X, Y coordinate (e.g. 100,100) where the print surface (e.g. the center
 #   point) is probed.
 These coordinates will be adapted by the
 #   probe's X and Y offsets.
 The default is the relative_reference_index
 #   of the configured bed_mesh.
-It will raise an error if there is no
-#   probe_bed site and no bed_mesh with a relative_reference_index
-#   configured.
+It's possible to change the relative reference
+#   index at runtime or use the GCode Parameter BED_POSITION for CALIBRATE_Z.
 switch_offset:
 #   The trigger point offset of the used mag-probe switch.
 #   This needs to be fined out manually.
 More on this later